-I am currently a joint post-doctoral fellow in the Departments of Earth and Planetary Sciences at Harvard University and Rutgers University.
+I am currently an Assistant Professor in the Department of Earth and Planetary Sciences at Boston College.
 Originally from Toronto, Canada, I obtained a Bachelor of Science from McGill University with a degree in physics in 2006.
 After completing my undergraduate degree, I returned to Toronto to begin a Ph.D. in physics at the University of Toronto.

 Throughout my graduate career, my research interest varied from atmospheric physics to geophysics.
 I began my work with studies of severe weather in the Arctic, with a particular focus on the interaction of the atmosphere with the high topography of Greenland and Arctic Canada.
 After completing two field campaigns (the Greenland Flow Distortion Experiment and Storm Studies in the Arctic), my research interests shifted towards the climate and sea-level change.
 My thesis work involved developing a new statistical algorithm to "fingerprint" the sources of 20th century sea-level change.

 Since earning my Ph.D. in 2012, my research has continued to focus on using statistical techniques to better understand global mean sea level during current and past warm periods, and to develop the tools necessary to extract source information from historical sea-level records.
 I believe that understanding how past sea level has changed in response to rising surface temperatures is a critical step in our ability to predict sea-level rise into the next century and beyond.

 Most recently, I have been involved in the Boston Research Advisory Group which is part of Climate-Ready Boston.
 The Boston Research Advisory Group was tasked with developing an updated climate census report for the city of Boston.
 As a member of the sea-level team, my role was to help understand the city's future risk to long-term sea-level rise.